-CHOKE (C)

-For Kawasaki and Briggs and Stratton Engines, pull the choke control out to set the choke ON.
+CHOKE (C) - Pull the choke control out to set the choke ON.
 Push it in to set the choke OFF.

 POWER TAKE OFF (PTO) SWITCH (P) -

 The operator must be in the seat when engaging the PTO or the engine will kill.
 Pulling the PTO switch out engages (turns on) the PTO and starts the blades or other attachment.
 Pushing the PTO switch in disengages (turns off) the PTO and stops the blades or other attachment.